 At Tufts, globalism is not just a theme discussed in classrooms; it is a way of life.
-Students with non US passports make up 10% of our undergraduate population, and many others come from international backgrounds.
+Students with non-US passports make up over 10% of our undergraduate population, and 21% of our students come from international backgrounds.
 Our students hail from all over the world and share their unique perspectives in the classroom, residence halls, and throughout our 300+ student organizations.
 Tufts’ international students enrich and strengthen the tapestry of student life here on the Hill.

 Here at Tufts, everyone is unique in their own way, everyone is studying different things and have different interests, but that diversity of thought in the community creates a harmony that I've never found in another place.
 I mean it's super magical. - Sara A'20

 Serving the international community at Tufts since the 1950s, the International Center (I-Center) facilitates college-wide intercultural exchange.
 The I-Center staff works to raise intercultural awareness, to increase knowledge of immigration laws affecting the Tufts international community, and to advocate a campus climate that respects cultural differences.

 International Student Organizations

 Our international community at Tufts is active, diverse and friendly, with a large Tufts International Club (I-Club) complementing many smaller groups.
 Tufts students create community and support each other through cultural clubs such as the African Student Organisation, Association of Latin American Students, Brazilian Student Association (BRASA), Chinese Students Association, and Russian and Slavic Student Association.
 You can see the full list of student organizations here.